irekzielinski/PowerMaxAlarm/README.md

 * Connect it first to the PC, and flash PowerMaxEsp8266 project using [Arduino IDE](http://www.wemos.cc/tutorial/get_started_in_arduino.html).
 * Connect WeMos to PowerMax RS232 port:
   ![Wemos pinout](https://github.com/irekzielinski/PowerMaxAlarm/blob/master/doc/WemosPowerMax.png?raw=true)
-* Connect 12V power from alarm to DC input in WeMos D1
+* Connect 12V power from alarm to DC input in WeMos D1 (ground to the outside, 12V+ to the centre pin).
 * On PowerMax Complete that's all you need to do, on other board you might need to perform manual powerlink enrolment
-* Find IP address of your ESP
+* Find IP address of your ESP.
-* Connect to this IP with telnet or web browser
+* Connect to this IP with telnet or web browser.